 CyberGhost uses the 256-bit AES encryption through OpenVPN, which provides the strongest possible security for your data.
 Further, the provider’s logging policy specifies that almost no information is being stored, from timestamps to even your email address.
 The only information that is kept on users is anonymous login events on a daily basis, which help gather monthly user statistics.

 PrivateVPN is ideal if what you are looking for are quick connections and solid security.
 This service is particularly good for VPN rookies who do not want to deal with a complicated user interface.
 Within a few moments of downloading the file, you can install and connect the app and start streaming videos online.
-PrivateVPN’s network consists of servers across 56 countries, which gives you plenty of connection options.
+PrivateVPN’s network consists of some 150 servers in 60+ countries, which gives you plenty of connection options.

 PrivateVPN uses the strong 256-bit AES encryption as a default, but if you wish to increase the speed, you have the option to go for a 128-bit encryption.
 Since VPNs inevitably slow down the connection, a slightly weaker encryption will accelerate the streaming and downloading.
 Furthermore, the unlimited bandwidth and no limitations on server switching ensure that your experience will be uninterrupted.